sync2brain/bossdevice-usermanual/5_demo_scripts.rst

 ..
-User Manual - bossdevice research documentation master file, created by sphinx-quickstart on Fri Jul  9 21:52:50 2021.
+User Manual - bossdevice RESEARCH documentation master file, created by sphinx-quickstart on Fri Jul  9 21:52:50 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.